MKRadius/JavaOOP/Week_4/4.2/Task2/README.md

     - If the user inputs an empty string, the while loop is broken.

-    - If the user inputs the word "reset", the calculator is reset the value to 0 and the while loop continues.
+    - If the user inputs the word "reset", the calculator reset the value to 0 and the while loop continues.

     - If the user inputs a number, the number is added to the calculator.